brunoscopelliti/poker-has/README.md

 ]);
 ```

-This is a straight of 9... however `poker-has` know this is a combination with a strength of **4** compared to the other possible poker combinations.
+This is a straight of 9... however `@botpoker/hand` know this is a combination with a strength of **4** compared to the other possible poker combinations.

 ```js
 whatIs([